auraluvsu/auraluvsu/README.md

 ### 🚧 Currently Working On

 - `Nyx`: A Go-powered chess engine focused on move validation logic
-- `Izanami`: A Rust-powered CLI that tracks your traades and gives you statistics on your profits

 ---